 You can always tell the newbies or the non-yogi-types: they roll up their mats and leave when everyone else is hunkering down for the next five to ten minutes.
 Poor souls.
 They’re literally missing the best part.

-Give the gift, teach savasana
+why teach savasana

 What’s worse than a person who walks out right at savasana?